cjoakim/azure-cosmos-db-ts-web/README.md

   - Which also uses the **azu-js** NPM library for ease of use
   - Built on the popular **Express** web framework, thus suitable for either UI applications or microservices

+The focus of the application is on **Azure Cosmos DB NoSQL API**.

 The aim is to provide simple and reliable deployments via the use of a Docker image on DockerHub.

 There are three **deployment modes** - **code, Docker Compose, or Azure Container Instance (ACI)**.<br>
-Choose the mode that best fits your skills and workstation/laptop configuration.
+Choose the deployment mode that best fits your needs.

+See screenshots of the deployed application [here](SCREENSHOTS.md)

+## Architecture

 <p align="center">
   <img src="docs/architecture.png" width="100%">
 </p>

-See screenshots of the deployed application [here](SCREENSHOTS.md)

 ---